Industrial chicken farm. Credit: Photoarte: Shutterstock

 • Proximity to residential areas, schools, or nature sites.

-• Inadequate environmental mitigation e.g. missing GHG reporting, no biodiversity net gain.
-This is how we secured our Methwold win, so if you can’t spot a full and comprehensive climate change assessment in their Environmental Statement, let us know.
+• Inadequate environmental mitigation e.g. missing GHG statement, no biodiversity net gain, inadequate or missing plans for waste and manure.
+This is how campaigners secured our Methwold win, so if you can’t spot a full and comprehensive climate change assessment in their Environmental Statement, let us know.

 Avoid (these won’t be considered)